newrelic/deployment-marker-action/README.md

 A GitHub Action to add New Relic deployment markers during your release pipeline.

-`Note` Deployment Markers are only supported by APM Applications.
+> Deployment Markers are only supported by APM Applications.

 ## Inputs